solderpunk/VF-1/README.md

 VF-1> history
 ```

-(if you are very lazy, you can abbreviate "history" to "hist", and in fact if
+(if you are lazy, you can abbreviate "history" to "hist", and in fact if
-you are fiendishly lazy you can just use "h")
+you are very lazy you can just use "h")

 You should this time see a menu of the few places you've been so far.
 The
 phlogosphere list will probably be [2], so type "2" and enter to go back there.